Frequently Asked Questions

 Q: Is this just repackaged Motion Picture film?

 A: It is important to note that CineStill is NOT simply "repackaged" motion picture film.
 We utilize the same advanced emulsion technology found in Motion Picture film to create a still photography film which is optimized for C-41 processing.
 This material is converted to a different format and suitable for C-41 chemistry.
-Compared to the original motion picture stock, 800T responds with a slightly increased gamma yielding an 800 ISO Tungsten balanced negative, which is optimized for digital and optical still photography processes.
+Compared to the original motion picture stock, 800T responds with a slightly increased gamma with a suggested EI (Exposure Index/ISO) of 800 in tungsten/incandescent light for what we consider an optimal negative, which is optimized for digital and optical still photography processes.

 "Repackaged" motion picture film CAN NOT be processed in standard C-41 film processors due to the Remjet backing present on motion picture films, which would contaminate the chemistry and damage both the machine and film inside.